Exahilosys/shucks/docs/index.rst

   s.wrap(subfig, '3 prime numbers over 10 and under 40 required')

-Strive to do something like this isntead:
+Strive to do something like this:

 .. code-block:: py